apache/qpid-proton/proton-c/bindings/cpp/docs/types.md

 See below           | proton::LIST         | Sequence of values of mixed types See below           | proton::MAP          | Map of key-value pairs

-proton::value is a holder that can hold any AMQP value, scalar, or compound.
+proton::value is a holder that can accept any AMQP value, scalar or compound.

 proton::ARRAY converts to and from C++ sequences: std::vector,